pestphp/docs/skipping-tests.md

 })->only();
 ```

+> Please be aware that `->only()` requires all tests to be written with Pest test functions in order to work correctly.

 ## Writing a Pending Test

 If you’d like to remind yourself to come back and write a test later, just